About YOKOHAMA CIVIC ART GALLERY AZAMINO

 - These events are for children with special needs and their parents or guardians.
 Held once a month, this program provides a place for creative activities, a place that allows children to work confidently and without being rushed, at their own pace.

-To participate in these programs, individuals must be junior high school students or older.
+- To participate in these programs, individuals must be junior high school students or older.
 Classes in arts and crafts introduce the use of techniques, materials, tools, and equipment so that even beginners can enjoy creating with them.
-Lectures and artist workshops are also included in our wide range of programs.

 - Fellow Art Gallery